SebastianEggert/SebastianEggert/README.md

 # Hi, I am Sebastian 👋

+I am a mechanical engineer who is passionate about developing Open Source Hardware for research in the field of cell culture and tissue engineering.

 <!--
 **SebastianEggert/SebastianEggert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.